Samsung Galaxy J6: Software

-The Samsung Galaxy J6 2018 comes with Android 8.0 (Oreo) out of the box with Samsung Experience UI.
-Samsung's own Bixby is present as "Bixby Home" on the phone though lacks the assistant features found on the flagship S and Note series phones.
+The Galaxy J6 comes with Samsung Experience 9.0 running on Android 8.0 (Oreo), it runs the 32-bit version despite having a 64-bit processor.
+It has features like Bixby Home but no Bixby Voice or Vision, Dual Messenger and Dolby Atmos sound enhancement software.

 In May 2019, Samsung started rolling out its OTA software update for the Galaxy J6 to have the latest Android 9.0 (Pie) with One UI that also comes with Galaxy S10 phones.
 The update added features like night mode and a re-styled user interface.

+In April 2020, Samsung started rolling out the One UI 2 software update for the Galaxy J6, and it's the last software update it will receive, excluding security updates.
+The update added features such as improved dark mode, redesigned quick settings and updated gesture controls.

 The phone is secured either by PIN, pattern, password, fingerprint, or facial recognition.
 Using the fingerprint and/or facial recognition requires one of the three aforementioned traditional security inputs.
 The phone comes protected by Samsung's Knox software.